Attraction 13 / 22

 Parc de Joan Miró

-In the 1980s the park was renamed Parc de Joan Miró after the local artist who left his mark on the square with a 22m high colorful sculpture, known as 'Dona i Ocell' or Woman and Bird.
+In the 1980s the park was renamed Parc de Joan Miró for the local artist who left his mark on the square with a colorful, 22-meter-tall sculpture, known as ‘Dona i Ocell’ (Woman and Bird).